 Whether your group travel plans take you on a getaway weekend with friends to a luxurious destination spa, spa appointments while golfing with the guys, or a visit to a day spa for a bachelorette party, spa etiquette is paramount.

-While there are no set "rules" for spa-going (other than to lie back and relax while getting the pampering you deserve!) here are some etiquette hints from Spafinder.com that apply to groups:
+While there are no set "rules" for spa-going (other than to lie back and relax while getting the pampering you deserve!) here are some tips and hints:

-On the day of treatment, try to stay out of the sun and avoid alcoholic beverages.
+1. Mixing activities: On the day of treatment, try to stay out of the sun and avoid alcoholic beverages.
 Also, don't schedule a physically demanding endeavor after a spa appointment.
-When in doubt, contact the spa to ask whether it is advisable to engage in a particular activity prior to your appointment.
+When in doubt, contact the spa to ask whether it's advisable to engage in a particular activity prior to your appointment.

-Many spas may offer group discounts, especially for special occasions (bridal showers or birthdays).
+10. Group Discounts: Many spas offer group discounts, especially for special occasions (bridal showers or birthdays).
 Simply call and ask.